Bucky Harris: Detroit Tigers (1929, 1931)

+Boston Red Sox (1934)

 Harris signed as manager of the Red Sox for 1934.
 Boston was then a habitual tail-ender in the American League, and had registered 15 consecutive losing seasons since its 1918 world championship.
 The 1933 Red Sox had won only 63 games and finished seventh in the eight-team AL under Marty McManus, but their wealthy new owner, Tom Yawkey, had begun a major rebuilding of both the ball club and Fenway Park.
 Yawkey jettisoned McManus and personally selected Harris as his new manager, and his 1934 Red Sox, despite an injury-riddled season by newly purchased ace left-handed pitcher Lefty Grove, broke the losing-season streak, finishing at .500 (76–76).
 But Harris's stay in the Boston dugout lasted only one season.
 He and Eddie Collins, the Red Sox' general manager, had feuded since their playing days and Yawkey may have hired Harris without consulting Collins.
 When Joe Cronin, the hard-hitting, 28-year-old playing manager of the Senators, became available on the trade market, Yawkey and Collins moved quickly, sending shortstop Lyn Lary and $225,000 to Washington on October 26, 1934, for Cronin, and then naming him manager for 1935.
 Harris then took Cronin's old job, returning to Clark Griffith and the Senators.

+Second stint with Washington Senators (1935–1942)

 Harris' second term in Washington lasted for eight seasons (1935–1942), his longest tenure as a skipper.
 However, he never approached the highs of 1924 or 1925.
 Only one of his teams, the 1936 Senators, had a winning record (82–71) and first-division finish.
-Harris kept the club out of the American League basement, but three consecutive seventh-place finishes from 1940–1942 led to his departure and his only season in the National League as skipper of the 1943 Phillies.
+Harris kept the club out of the American League basement, but three consecutive seventh-place finishes from 1940 to 1942 led to his departure.

+Philadelphia Phillies (1943)

+His only season in the National League was spent as skipper of the 1943 Phillies.